Pconst167/c-interpreter/README.md

-# C_Interpreter
+# A C Interpreter
-A C interpreter with matrices and pointers
+A C interpreter with a good subset of the C language.
+Includes matrices and pointers.